kitovu-bot/kitovu/docs/usage/create_plugin.rst

  class ExamplePlugin(syncplugin.AbstractSyncPlugin):
      """A plugin that handles connections with an example service"""

-     def connect(self, url: str, options: typing.Dict[str, typing.Any]) -> None:
+     def configure(self, info: typing.Dict[str, typing.Any]) -> None:
-         """Setup the connection to your service.
+        """Read a configuration section intended for this plugin.

+        If a KeyError occurs, it's interpreted as missing setting in the config.

         Keyword arguments:
-         url -- the url to connect to
-         options -- a dictionary containing all configuration from the configuration file
+        info -- the dictionary representing the configuration section for this plugin
         """
         pass

+     def connect(self) -> None:
+         """Setup the connection to your service.

+         This should raise an appropriate exception if the connection failed.
+         """
+         pass

      def disconnect(self) -> None:
-         """Disconnects from your service"""
+         """Close any open connections."""
          pass

      def create_local_digest(self, path: pathlib.Path) -> str: